Meet the Crew

 Matt grew up sailing the Chesapeake Bay on-board an old wooden sloop out of the Annapolis Maryland area.
 Professionally trained by the U.S. Coast Guard as a Boatswain Mate (bosun’s mate) and Search & Rescue Coxswain in charge of 40 rescue boats & crew.
 During his career in the Coast Guard, Matt served onboard the Cutter Cape Morgan in Charleston SC, the Search & Rescue Station at Shark River Inlet NJ and the Search & Rescue Station at Portsmouth VA.

 Matt earned his U.S. Coast Guard Captain’s License, (Masters 100 ton) in 1980 at the age of 22.
 He taught advance sailing courses for Annapolis Sailing School in both the Virgin Islands and the Chesapeake Bay area.
-Matt was also employed with The Gibson Island Yacht Club in Pasadena Maryland as the Assistant Harbor Master.
 He has sailed the east coast of the U.S. from New York to Florida, the Bahama Islands, Virgin Islands, Chesapeake Bay and San Juan Islands of Washington State.

 General Manager – Atlanta, GA

-Cindy Became General Manager of Lanier Sailing Academy in 2001 and supports all three branches in sales, marketing and administrative roles.
+Cindy became General Manager of Lanier Sailing Academy in 2001 and supports both branches in sales, marketing and administrative roles.

-Cindy started sailing in 1997 with her husband.
+Cindy started sailing with her husband in 1997.
 They were Passport Sailing Club members for several years before buying a J/24 racing sailboat and together they sailed the Wednesday night and weekend regattas on Lake Lanier.
+They now enjoy sailing Lake Lanier on their Catalina 36.

 She received her ASA certifications in the BVI then went on to get her Captain’s license and in 2006 started teaching for LSA.
 She’s also the Atlanta area instructor for those who wish to obtain their Captain’s license.